Musical Theatre (BA (Honours)

-Note 2: This is a Restricted Access Course and all applicants must attend an assessment text which will take place on the 4th/5th May 2019.
+Note 2: This is a Restricted Access Course and all applicants must attend an Assessment Test which will take place on the 23rd - 25th April 2020.

 Note 3: Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).
 The National Vetting Bureau (NVB) helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

 Places on the course are allocated according to rank achieved as a result of the assessment procedure.